 - Luke, I Am Your Father: Well, not for Luke, but Dr. Delirium, The Dragon of the Zero season, is Maya's long-lost father, Dr. Paul Cooper.

-- Mad Libs Catch Phrase: Often directed from the Combo Rangers to whatever villain is in the scene, though it may be the villain of the turn to them, or some other hero to the villain.
+- Mad Libs Catch Phrase: Often directed from the Combo Rangers to whatever villain is in the scene, though sometimes the villain turns it back to them.
+Other heroes also get in on it occasionally.
 Also, the first line must be said off-scene.A: Stop right there, [insert random insult here]!

 B: Who said that?

-- Make My Monster Grow: Possibly the most disgusting method available: have Pum fart at them and up they go.
+- Make My Monster Grow: Possibly the most disgusting method available: have Fart, uh, fart at them, and up they go.

 - Malaproper: Fox is a master at these.

-- Mood Whiplash: The JBC series was quite prone to this, swinging between light-hearted and funny in one issue, to action-packed (but not without the idiosyncratic humor) in another, to a heartwarming tear-jerking tale in another.
+- Mood Whiplash: The JBC series was quite prone to this, swinging between light-hearted and funny in one issue, to action-packed (but not without the idiosyncratic humor) in another, to a heartwarming tear-jerking tale in the next.